Suspect sought after man found covered in blood inside N.H. pizza shop

 MANCHESTER, N.H.
-(WHDH) - Authorities in New Hampshire are searching for a suspect after a man was found beaten and covered in blood Thursday afternoon inside a Manchester pizza shop.
+(WHDH) - Authorities in New Hampshire are searching for a suspect after a man was found beaten and covered in blood Thursday afternoon at a Manchester shopping center.

 Emergency personnel responded around 1:15 p.m. to the Mallard Pond Plaza on Second Street and found a man inside Pizza Express suffering from head and facial injuries.

-Police believe the victim was attacked inside the First Nutrition store before making his way to Pizza Express.
+The victim was attacked inside First Nutrition and possibly robbed before making his way to Pizza Express, officials said.

-A witness who helped the victim thought he was playing a joke as he rushed into the shop.
+A witness who helped the terrified victim thought he was playing a joke as he rushed into the shop in search of help.

 “He just came in the door covered in blood.
 I thought it was actually ketchup,” Sarah Leclair said.
 “He comes in every day.
 I really didn’t think he was hurt.
 He said I got robbed at gunpoint.”